mtolly/onyx/haskell/README.md

     Colors used for drawing the display can be tweaked by editing the file `customize.js`.
 In the future this will be improved to allow overriding all pixel sizes as well, so images will be further customizable.

+## Quick Convert

+This tool can perform several different kinds of processing/conversion on existing Rock Band format songs, without doing a full import/export process.
+Some examples:

+  * Convert between Xbox 360 and PS3 formats, as well as to Dolphin/Wii
+  * Encrypt or decrypt `.mid.edat` files in PS3 format
+  * Combine songs into packs, including combined songs.dta
+  * Extract individual songs from packs
+  * Various MIDI transformations useful for gameplay or preview recording:
+    * Replace `VENUE` track with a mostly blacked-out background
+    * Remove overdrive, trill/tremolo lanes, drum activation fills
+    * Remove the Mustang version of Pro Guitar/Bass tracks, ensuring the Squier version will always be played
+    * Unmute muted Pro Guitar/Bass notes over fret 22, which allows you to include such notes when compiling under Magma, and then unmute for recording a preview video

+The following formats are supported as inputs:

+  * Xbox 360 STFS (CON or LIVE)
+  * PS3 .pkg
+  * Extracted contents of 360 or PS3 format songs
+  * Magma (v1 or v2) RBA

+And these are supported as outputs (depending on mode selection):

+  * Xbox 360 STFS (CON or LIVE)
+  * PS3 .pkg
+  * Dolphin/Wii .app files

+Drag supported input files in, and they should show up if songs are properly recognized.
+Then select an output mode, MIDI/milo transformation settings on the right-hand side, and use the output controls to begin processing.

+Other tabs under the Quick Convert window:

+  * 360 Pack Creator

+    Combines Xbox 360 CON/LIVE files into packages containing multiple songs.
+    Works with both Rock Band, and Guitar Hero II.

+    Packs are useful for RB songs because they can load faster on game launch.
+    For GH2, they are required due to a hard limit of 16 total package files.

+    To use, drag in the existing files to be combined, give the package a name to identify it, and click the appropriate button below: CON packs for RB2 or RB3 (TU4 or RB3 Enhanced), LIVE packs for GH2.

+    All files from the inputs are combined into one tree for the package.
+    If more than one input contains the same file:
+      * If the file ends in `.dta`, the contents are combined into one file.
+      * If the file is `spa.bin` (seen in GH2 360 files), it is ignored.
+      * Otherwise, an error is raised.

+    The game information (name, title ID, thumbnail) are taken from the first input package in the list.

 ## Other Tools